5aji/gchat/readme.txt

-GopherChat
+gchat
 ===========

-CSCI 4211 Project
-Written by Saji Champlin.
+A chat program for a specific university course Written by Saji Champlin.
 All code is my own.

-This repository contains code implementing the GopherChat specification for CSCI 4211 Spring 2022.
-GopherChat specifies a single server and client interface for private/public messages, with support for anonymous messages, file transfers, users listing, and server side monitoring.
+This repository contains code implementing the GopherChat specification for a certain Computer Science Course. gchat specifies a single server and client interface for private/public messages, with support for anonymous messages, file transfers, users listing, and server side monitoring.